Revisiting MAE pre-training for 3D medical image segmentation: Conclusion

 \section{Conclusion}

 This work is the first to demonstrate the potential of properly configured MAEs in 3D medical image segmentation.
 By overcoming key pitfalls in previous research, such as limited dataset sizes, outdated architectures, and insufficient evaluation, we show a consistent performance improvement over previous SSL methods.
-Notably, for the first time, we achieve consistent gains over the dynamic, dataset-adaptive nnU-Net baseline, validated across a large and diverse set of development and testing datasets.
+Notably, for the first time, we achieve consistent improvements over the dynamic, dataset-adaptive nnU-Net baseline, validated across a large and diverse set of development and testing datasets.

+\paragraph{Limitations} In our current manuscript, we justify our selection of baseline methods by excluding prior work that was specific to architectures (3DMAE), methods that had no public code (GL-MAE), and methods that do not outperform a nnU-Net baseline trained from scratch (see Appendix \cref{tab:btcvresults}).
 While our findings are promising, several avenues remain open for future exploration.
-Notably, increasing training time and batch size did not lead to performance gains, but the question remains of whether scaling the pre-training dataset size or the model parameters could unlock new potential.
-Furthermore, the intensity shifts employed by ModelGenesis SSL task hint at intriguing possibilities for improving generalization across unseen MRI modalities, which needs to be further explored for MAEs.
+We limited our method to Head and Neck MRI images, allowing us to focus on this region with a comparatively large pretraining dataset.
+Expanding to encompass the entire body across multiple imaging modalities would have required substantially more data to achieve comparable performance.
+Notably, in our ablations, we tested increasing training time and batch size (Appendix \cref{tab:placeholderscaling}) which did not lead to performance improvements, but the question remains of whether scaling the pre-training dataset size or the model parameters could enable further improvements.
+Furthermore, the intensity shifts employed by Model Genesis SSL task hint at intriguing possibilities for improving generalization across unseen MRI modalities, which needs to be further explored for MAEs.
 Lastly, a data-centric approach to curating the most relevant data for SSL represents an exciting frontier for future research.
 Raw clinical datasets often contain images not intended for diagnostic purposes, such as those used for scanner calibration, which can dilute the effectiveness of pre-training.
 While we applied basic filtering to exclude low-quality data, more sophisticated filtering techniques could significantly enhance the quality of the pre-training process.